afunyun/aifunyun/boxicons.md

 ```

-2. To use an icon on your page, add a class 'bx' and seperate class with the icons name with a prefix 'bx-' for regular icons , 'bxs-' for solid icons and 'bxl-' for logos:
+2. To use an icon on your page, add a class 'bx' and separate class with the icons name with a prefix 'bx-' for regular icons , 'bxs-' for solid icons and 'bxl-' for logos:

 ```html
 <i class="bx bx-hot"></i>